My personal Heal SVT Naturally Success Story

 My POTS is gone, healed, non-existent.
 I don’t have any SVT-related symptoms anymore, such as palpitations or chronic electrical misfires, or actual episodes.
 I never wake up with my heart pounding in the middle of the night, and my heat intolerance is gone.
 I can lift my children without worry of triggering an SVT and never get postural triggered SVT anymore.
 My general anxiety, panic attacks, exhaustion and blood sugar fluctuations are also gone and I have lost weight as a bonus.
 In short, I am finally forging the path of living life to the fullest and without the constant fear of an SVT occurrence.

-You really can change your health using natural remedies as your tools to do so!
+You really can change your health using natural remedies, lifestyle medicine and DIET as your tools to do so!

 A New Career